jhudson8/react-backbone/tutorials/collection-binding/README.md

 ### Step 1: baseline

-As a baseline, we'll create a small app that displays repositories from github using the ```react``` search term but has no pagination and no react-backbone integration.
+As a baseline, we'll create a small app that uses the [github API](https://developer.github.com/v3/) and displays repositories from github using the ```react``` search term but has no pagination and no react-backbone integration.

 [view source](./step1/example.js)